JavierManriqueCW/wayback/README.md

 - ⏰ **System's Date & Time**: Automatically logs the time of parking to help you manage parking duration.
 - 🖼️ **Image Preview**: View saved parking photos through your system's native picture previewer.
 - 🔗 **Share Intent**: Share the parking location, photo, and directions with others through native sharing functionality.
-- ♿ **Accessible Design**: All screens are designed to support small devices with large font sizes, as well as big screens with small font sizes.
-- 🌍 **Multi-Language Support**: Available in 19 languages, making it accessible to users around the world.
 - 📱 **iOS Exclusive Widget**: Screen widget featured on iOS.

 <br>